Horticulture and Viticulture (HORT)

 In this unit, students will complete an industry based project under the guidance of an industry partner and a member of the University's academic staff.
 Using a project based methodology, students will be required to solve a real world problem on behalf of a protected cropping industry partner.
 Students will develop skills in scoping, planning, implementing, reporting on the industry project; reflecting on what has been learned in the context of their personal and professional development and how this can be used in their future career.

-This unit aims to provide knowledge of relationships between plant growth, controlled environment and crop physiological aspects relevant to protected crop production.
-The unit will provide students with relevant knowledge to explain and develop concepts that are key to understanding various areas of environmental plant physiology.
-The unit will also stimulate students to conceptualise interactions between the physical environment and plant functioning.
-The unit will compare the important parameters and concepts (e.g. plant growth, plant and fruit development, light interception, light use efficiency, biomass partitioning, and water use efficiency) in horticultural crop growth in the controlled systems.
+This subject aims to provide knowledge of relationships between plant growth, controlled environment and crop physiological aspects relevant to protected crop production.
+The subject will provide students with relevant knowledge to explain and develop concepts that are key to understanding various areas of environmental plant physiology.
+The subject will also stimulate students to conceptualise interactions between the physical environment and plant functioning.
+The subject will compare the important parameters and concepts (e.g. plant growth, plant and fruit development, light interception, light use efficiency, biomass partitioning, and water use efficiency) in horticultural crop growth in the controlled systems.